 The Coco Chanel suite at The Ritz, Paris.

 But it’s not just about the past.
-Today’s clientele also have an impact on the soul of the hotel and its current ambience.
+Today’s clientele also has an impact on the soul of the hotel and its current ambiance.

 As Aaron Kaupp, General Manager of Le Royal Monceau Raffles, explains, when you’re traveling you don’t want to be constantly surrounded by expats and tourists.
 He says the clientele at his hotel’s F&B outlets are all locals.